stride3d/stride-docs/en/manual/assets/use-an-asset.md

 ## Components and other assets

-In the **Property grid** you can sometimes find a property that looks like this:
+In the **property grid** you can sometimes find a property that looks like this:

 TODO: IMAGE